 What to do in an emergency

-- To report an emergency incident contact the emergency services immediately, tel: 999
+- to report an emergency incident, contact the emergency services immediately on telephone: 999

 - do not report emergencies directly to the council

-Find out what to do if there is an emergency via GOV.UK or download our 'are you prepared' booklet to find out more about the measures you can take, so you know what to do in an emergency, to help keep you and your family safe.
+Find out more about what to do if there is an emergency via North Yorkshire Local Resilience Forum (NYLRF) or download our 'R U prepared?' booklet to find out more about the measures you can take, so you know what to do in an emergency, to help keep you and your family safe.

 - natural disasters, for example, floods

-Find out about The Major Incident Response Team (MIRT).
+Find out about our The Major Incident Response Team (MIRT).

-If the emergency services tell us there is a major incident we will follow the instructions in our emergency plan.
-The plan says how we will co-ordinate:
+If the emergency services tell us there is a major incident, we will follow the instructions in our emergency plan.

 - road diversions